 Millions of students from all over the world apply to college every year.
 The takeaway for aspiring university students when it comes to scoring a coveted spot?
 Stand out or miss out.
 Unfortunately, not all attempts to get noticed end up accomplishing their aim -- as shown by a recent Forbes report on the most common opening lines for personal statements.
-So what can you do to catch the eye of admissions officers while writing your essay?
+How to write a good college essay that will catch the eye of admissions officers?
 Consider these four strategies.

 1. Tell a story.